Juvenile hormone: Use as an insecticide

-Synthetic analogues of the juvenile hormone are used as an insecticide, preventing the larvae from developing into adult insects.
+Synthetic analogues of the juvenile hormone, juvenile hormone mimics, are used as an insecticide, preventing the larvae from developing into adult insects.
 JH itself is expensive to synthesize and is unstable in light.
 At high levels of JH, larvae can still molt, but the result will only be a bigger larva, not an adult.
 Thus the insect's reproductive cycle is broken.
 One JH analogue, methoprene, is approved by the WHO for use in drinking water cisterns to control mosquito larvae due to its exceptionally low toxicity (LD50 >35,000 mg/kg in the rat).

 Regulation

 Juvenile hormone is produced in the corpora allata of insects.
 JH will disperse throughout the haemolymph and act on responsive tissues.
 JH is principally degraded by the enzymes juvenile-hormone esterase (JHE) or juvenile hormone epoxide hydrolase (JHEH).
 JHE and JHEH both lead to suppression of JH signaling and response.
 Tissues responsive to JH may produce one or both of these enzymes.

 JH stimulates the accessory glands of adult males, promoting gland growth and the production of accessory gland secretion.
 Yolk production (vitellogenesis) in female ovaries is also stimulated by JH action.
 JH may also regulate reproductive behaviour in both sexes.